How can we help someone who has been bereaved?

 What to say

-Many of us don’t have a personal experience of bereavement until we are quite old.
-We may find that we struggle to know what to say to someone who has been bereaved.
-We may worry that we may say the wrong thing and add to someone’s distress.
-But saying something like “I’m sorry and I don’t know what to say” is far more comforting than saying nothing or avoiding someone.
+Some of us do not have a personal experience of bereavement.
+We may struggle to know what to say to someone who has been bereaved, or be concerned that we may say something inappropriate and add to someone’s distress.

 Bereavement Kindness Toolkit

-Our new Bereavement Kindness Toolkit has been developed to create awareness of how to help someone who has been bereaved.
+Our Bereavement Kindness Toolkit has been developed to create awareness of how to help someone who has been bereaved.
 It shares essential tips which can help all of us become confident in supporting someone.
-Please click here to see it.

 For more detailed information on how to support a work colleague who has been bereaved see the video below from Marie Curie.